JacobTGH/JacobTGH/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on small projects to develop my skills working in a team as well as continuing to improve my pyhton, CSS, HTML and JavaScript ability
+- 🔭 I’m currently working on small projects to develop my ability to work in a team as well as continuing to improve my python, CSS, HTML and JavaScript skills.
+I am also working on a project with a larger team to create an application for a well known tech company

-- 🌱 I’m currently learning more efficient ways to solve problems.
-If I encounter something I am unable to do, I enjoy figuring how to solve the problem.
-I think this is a fun way to challenge myself and learn
+- 🌱 I’m currently learning a mixture of Bootstrap, React and Flask to allow me to create websites with good user interactability

-- 📫 How to reach me: jacobholland2016@gmail.com
+- 📫 Contact me at: jacobholland2016@gmail.com
-- 😄 Pronouns: He/Him